Jeremy Beck

-Early life and musical education
+Early life

 Jeremy Joseph Beck was born January 15, 1960, in Painesville, Ohio.
 His father, Albert William Beck (b.
 April 4, 1931, in Scranton, Pennsylvania; d.
-May 16, 2018 in Quincy, Illinois), known as "Al", was a visual artist and poet who taught for many years at Culver-Stockton College in Canton, Missouri.
+May 16, 2018 in Quincy, Illinois), known as "Al", was a visual artist and poet who taught for many years at Culver–Stockton College in Canton, Missouri.
 His mother, Mila Katrine Aho (b.
 June 24, 1935, Painesville, Ohio; d.
 March 26, 2018 in Memphis, Tennessee), known as "Katrine", was a pianist and organist who taught music privately.
 Beck's parents married in 1958, but not without some controversy: the Beck family was Jewish and the Aho family was Lutheran.
 Albert's parents agreed to support the wedding as long as the Ahos knew they were Jewish.
 Katrine's parents agreed to support the wedding only if Katrine's father – Gustav Axel Aho, also known as "G.A.
 Aho", a Lutheran minister – performed the ceremony in his own church.
 Under those conditions, the nuptials took place.

-The family lived briefly in and around Cleveland, Ohio, before moving to Kansas City for a year, 1967–68, where Al served as Dean of Students at the Kansas City Art Institute.
+The family lived briefly in and around Cleveland, Ohio, before moving to Kansas City for a year, 1967–68, where Al served as dean of students at the Kansas City Art Institute.
 The family then settled in Quincy, Illinois.
 Beck's parents were divorced in 1977.

 Beck's earliest musical studies were with his mother; he then began playing the cello in the 4th grade in Quincy.
 While in high school, Beck studied music composition and theory privately with Thom Ritter George, an Eastman graduate and conductor of the Quincy Symphony Orchestra.
 Following his graduation from high school in 1978, Beck moved to New York City, earning a B.S. in Composition from the Mannes College of Music where he studied with David Loeb.
 He later earned a master's degree in composition from Duke University where he studied with Stephen Jaffe and Thomas Oboe Lee.
 Following his studies at Duke, Beck completed a second master's degree and a doctoral degree in composition at the Yale School of Music, studying with Jacob Druckman, Martin Bresnick, Lukas Foss, and Allen Forte.